FAQs

 What year groups can children join?

-Please refer to our admissions page for school places available for academic year 2022/2023.
+Please refer to our admissions page for school places available for the coming academic year.
 Please note we do not have an admissions deadline for Year 1 and above as the school is full.
-You can however apply to be to our waiting list should a school place become available mid-year.
+You can however apply to be added to our waiting list should a school place become available mid-year.

 Could my child join a year below their age group if I choose?